elektito/ih2torrent/README.md

 uses BitTorrent [DHT][1] and the [metadata protocol][2] to find peers for the torrent and obtain its metadata.

 You need Python 3.4.3 or higher to run ih2torrent.
+In order to get the dependencies inside a virtualenv, run `make`.

 [1]: http://www.bittorrent.org/beps/bep_0005.html
 [2]: http://www.bittorrent.org/beps/bep_0009.html